kalambo/maraca-render/README.md

 # Maraca-Render for JavaScript / web

-The Maraca render library for JavaScript / web.
+The Maraca-Render library for JavaScript / web.
 Use this to turn Maraca output into an interactive web interface.

 ## Install